thewophile-beep/integrated-ml-demo/README.md

 ![containers](https://raw.githubusercontent.com/thewophile-beep/integrated-ml-demo/flask/misc/img/containers.png)

-The IRIS image used contains Embedded Python (a key is needed sadly :(...
-For now)!
-That's really exciting.
+The IRIS image used contains Embedded Python.
 After building, the container will run a wsgi server with the Flask API.

 We are using the community package csvgen to import the titanic dataset into iris.
 For the noshow dataset, we use another custom method (the `Load()` classmethod of the `Util.Loader` class).
 In order for the container to have access to the csv files, we bind the `iris/` local directory to the `/opt/irisapp/` directory in the container.

 ## 2.2.
 Building the nginx container

-In order to build our nginx container, we use multi-stage building.
-First, we create a container with node.
-We then install npm and copy all of our files in that container.
-We build the project with the command `ng build`.
-The output file is copied in a new container that only contains nginx.
+In order to build our nginx container, docker uses multi-stage building.
+First, it creates a container with node.
+It then installs npm and copy all of our files in that container.
+It builds the project with the command `ng build`, and the output file is copied in a new container that only contains nginx.

 Thanks to that manoeuvre, we obtain a very light container that does not contain all of the librairies and tools needed to build the webpage.